aptos-labs/create-aptos-dapp/templates/token-minting-dapp-template/README.md

-## Create Aptos Dapp Fungible Asset Template
+## Create Aptos Dapp Token minting dapp Template

-The Fungible Asset template provides an end-to-end Fungible Asset minting dapp with a beautiful pre-made UI users can quickly adjust and deploy into a live server.
+The Token minting dapp template provides an end-to-end Fungible Asset minting dapp with a beautiful pre-made UI users can quickly adjust and deploy into a live server.

-Read more about how to use the template [here](https://aptos.dev/create-aptos-dapp/templates/fungible-asset)
+## Read the Token minting dapp template docs
+To get started with the Token minting dapp template and learn more about the template functionality and usage, head over to the [Token minting dapp template docs](https://aptos.dev/create-aptos-dapp/templates/fungible-asset)

 ## The Fungible Asset template provides 3 pages: